Data extracted in: June 2025.

 People with a disability more likely to be overburdened by housing costs

-Housing costs as a proportion of disposable income indicate people’s ability to afford the costs associated with their housing.
+Housing costs as a share of disposable income indicate people’s ability to afford the costs associated with their housing.
 Households with a higher income may find it easier to cope with a high share of housing costs in relation to their disposable income.
-Nevertheless, if housing costs are greater than or equal to 40 % of disposable income, this is deemed an overburden: the share of people whose housing costs meet this criterion is referred to as the housing cost overburden rate.
+Nevertheless, if housing costs are greater than or equal to 40% of disposable income, this is deemed an overburden: the share of people whose housing costs meet this criterion is referred to as the housing cost overburden rate.

-Figure 4: Housing cost overburden rate for persons aged 16 years or over, by level of disability (activity limitation), 2022
+Figure 4: Housing cost overburden rate for people aged 16 years or over, by level of disability (activity limitation), 2024

 Source: Eurostat (hlth_dhc060)

-In the EU, the housing cost overburden rate was 10.6 % in 2022 for people aged 16 years or over with a disability compared with 8 % for people without a disability.
-In every EU Member State, the housing cost overburden rate was higher among people with a disability than for people without a disability – see Figure 4.
-The largest gap was recorded in Bulgaria: the rate for people with a disability was 24.2 %, which was 10 percentage points higher than the rate for people without a disability (14.2 %).
+In the EU, the housing cost overburden rate was 10.4% in 2024 for people aged 16 years or over with a disability compared with 7.8% for people without a disability.
+In 21 EU countries, the housing cost overburden rate was higher among people with a disability than for people without a disability – see Figure 4.
+The widest gaps were recorded in Sweden (7.5 pp), Denmark (6.6 pp) and Belgium (6.3 pp).

-Among the EU Member States, the housing cost overburden rate for people with a disability ranged in 2022 from 2.7 % in Cyprus to 20.8 % in Denmark, 24.2 % in Bulgaria and 28.4 % in Greece.
+Among the EU countries, the housing cost overburden rate for people with a disability ranged in 2024 from 2.0% in Cyprus and 3.0% in Ireland to 21.2% in Denmark and 33.0% in Greece.

 Data sources

-EU-SILC is the source of comparative statistics on income distribution and social inclusion in the EU.
-It provides annual data for the EU Member States as well as most EFTA and enlargement countries on income, poverty, social exclusion and other aspects of living conditions.
+EU-SILC is the source for comparative statistics on income distribution and social inclusion in the EU.
+It provides annual data for the EU countries as well as most EFTA and enlargement countries on income, poverty, social exclusion and other aspects of living conditions.

 The reference population for EU-SILC is limited to private households and their current members residing in the territory of the surveying country at the time of data collection.
 People living in collective households and institutions are generally excluded from the reference population; this constitutes a limitation for disability statistics.
 All household members are surveyed, but only those aged 16 years or over are interviewed.